 By all means show the staff: they are fundamental to what you have to offer, but make sure you get model release forms for absolutely everyone who will appear in the photographs.

 Be very thoughtful when showing any electrical goods.
 I have one client whose guidelines prohibit showing all electrical items, including televisions.
 I can’t really say that I disagree with this policy except when a television (or whatever) is a key focal point of a room.
 Everyone knows there will be a television in their room and it is truly amazing how soon old technology looks sad and dated.
 And who on earth would want to see a kettle and coffee sachets in a hotel room photograph?
 If you want to make it clear that the rooms have these facilities, put it in the rooms specs.
 The only issue that adhering to this policy raises is that you have to find something to replace the gap where these electrical goods have been.
 Flowers, books, fruit platters and magazines can be used to answer this need, but be careful not to overdo it.
-Chefs have a habit of preparing fruit platters fit for a banquet and florists go over the top with enormous bouquets so be sure to brief them: less is more in this instance.
+Chefs have a habit of preparing fruit platters fit for a banquet which look ridiculous in guest rooms and florists go over the top with enormous bouquets so be sure to brief them: less is more in this instance.

 Meetings and events are a fantastic revenue stream for most hotels, filling rooms, bars and restaurants and providing a great source of cash in their own right.
 Getting great photographs of your M+E venues and services is essential both as a sales tool and also to give potential clients and understanding of how each room can be utilised.
 We have a section devoted to meetings and events photography which you can find here.